-Brian Russ Law, Inc. is a United States trademark law office centered on helping businesses build and protect their brands.
-We get the need to distinguish your brand from your competition.
-A small business owner and serial entrepreneur, lawyer Brian gets the struggles of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with corporations throughout the United States of America work through common branding issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
-If you’re looking for top-notch trademark legal guidance in Gold Camp, Arizona, then you’ve come to the right place.
+Brian Russ Law, Inc. is a United States trademark law firm focused on helping companies build and protect their brands.
+We understand the need to distinguish your brand from your competitors.
+A small business owner and serial entrepreneur, attorney Brian understands the struggles of small business owners and how securing brand protection is vital when setting your business apart from the competition.
+Brian works with corporations across the United States of America work through common trademarking issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+If you’re looking for top-notch trademark legal advice in Gold Camp, Arizona, then you’ve come to the right place.

 Gold Camp’s Trademark Attorney

 A trademark lawyer is someone with experience in trademark registration, protection, and litigation support who regularly works with creatives.
 Trademark attorneys typically have experience in the entire trademark lifecycle from the critical clearance search all the way through litigation support.
 When choosing a lawyer to protect you’re the brand of your business, make sure to work with a lawyer who has no problem working in Gold Camp, like Brian Russ Law, Inc.

 How Can a Trademark Attorney Support Your Company?